Neovim Setup for OCaml

 └── plugins.lua

 Previously, we leveraged mason.nvim to set up LSPs.
-To add a new LSP for a specific programming language, we can also use this.
-Steps to follow:
+To add LSP for OCaml:

-1. Open Neovim and type :Mason, found ocaml-lsp in the (2) LSP section.
-Press i when the cursor stays on the line.
+1. Open Neovim and type :Mason, find ocaml-lsp in the (2) LSP section, and press i when the cursor stays on the line.

 lua